monstrous-moonshine/riscv-sim/README.md

 You can add more test programs by copying the helper files (start routine, linker script, and makefile) from an existing example and adding your own source.
 ### Running
 The simulator provides 1MB memory starting from address `0x80000000`, which is also where program execution starts.
 The linker scripts that come with the examples place a special start routine called `_entry` at this address.
 This routine initializes the stack pointer just past the 1MB memory end, calls `main` with the stack thus set up, and loops forever when `main` returns.
+The simulates detects the infinite loop and exits.

-Right now, there's no way for the test program to exit, so you'll have to step through its execution in a debugger and exit when you're satisfied that it works as expected.
 To step through the target program execution, it'd be helpful to have a disassembly of it at hand.
 This can be created with:
 ```shell
 $ make -C test/sqrt dump.s
 ```